JimZAH/MacOS_Useridle/README.md

 You'll need go installed to compile the code.
 Once complied you'll have a single binary called "user_idle".

 # Config
 This program uses a YAML config to store params.
-The config file default location is the launch directory of the binary.
+The config file default location is the home directory of the user.